alan-cristiano/alan-cristiano/README.md

 I'm a Full-Stack Developer based in São Paulo/Brazil.
 I have previous degree in Control and Automation Engineering and an MBA in Business Management.
 I'm passionate about exploring new technologies and creating solutions to problems, from developing the initial concept to delivering the product/solution.

-Previously, I worked for almost 20 years as a technician and engineer developing solutions for the automation market, where I gained solid experience in project and client management, teamwork and problem solving.

 Please get in touch via [Linkedin](https://www.linkedin.com/in/alan-cristiano/) or [Email](mailto:alan.cristiano.dev@gmail.com).

 ## Technologies